Matlock, Derbyshire: Governance

-Matlock has a town council, the urban equivent of a rural parish council and the lowest tier of local government.
+Matlock has a town council, the urban equivent of the rural parish council and the lowest tier of local government.
 The Council meets twice a month.
 There are 11 Councillors who cover the area and 9 members of staff.
 Matlock Town Council's jurisdiction extends to the town centre, Matlock Bank, Hurst Farm, Matlock Green, Matlock Town, Starkholmes and Riber.

 The second tier of local government is Derbyshire Dales District Council, which covers almost a third of the mainly rural parts of the county, including the towns of Matlock, Ashbourne, Bakewell, Wirksworth and Darley Dale and over 100 villages.
 The council has 39 District Councillors elected in 25 wards.
-Matlock is represented by 6 councillors in the two wards Matlock All Saints and Matlock St Giles.
+Matlock is represented by six councillors in the two wards: Matlock All Saints and Matlock St Giles.

 The top tier of local government is Derbyshire County Council, which has responsibilities for the whole of Derbyshire apart from the City of Derby.
 Matlock is represented by one county councillor (out of 64 councillors in total).

 The main offices of all three tiers of local government are sited in Matlock.
 The Town Council is housed in the Imperial Rooms close to the bottom of Bank Road, the District Council is halfway up Bank Road and the County Council is at the top.

 As regards national democracy, Matlock forms part of the parliamentary constituency of Derbyshire Dales.
-The MP is currently Sarah Dines, who was elected in the 2019 General Election.
+The MP is currently John Whitby, who was elected in the 2024 General Election.